 What if I'm applying for an international student loan before being accepted?

 Although with some loans and financial aid it is possible for an international student to apply before being formally accepted by a school, it is not possible to receive the funds.
 Loan funds can only be disbersed after the amount is confirmed by the financial aid office at your school.

 First, you will need to submit an application and undergo a credit check.
 International students coming to the United States to study generally do not have a credit score, and so are usually required to have a US co-signer.
 A co-signer is a person who undertakes your loan with you, and is jointly responsible for repaying your loan should you fail to do so.
 Having a co-signer will increase your chances for loan approval, as well as lower interest rates.

 If you don't know someone that can act as your cosigner you have 2 options:

 First, complete the application online.
 After you have completed your part of the student loan application, your co-signer (if required) will need to apply, so make sure that you share your application number with your co-signer.

 As part of your online application, you will receive a disclosure showing a range of interest rates that are available for the loan you applied for.
 Later, you will receive another disclosure that shows the specific interest rate you qualified for.

-First, sign the consumer credit agreement, then the self-certification form to show that you’re verified the amount you need to borrow.
-Additionally, your school will verify that you have enrolled and that your requested loan amount does not exceed the cost of attendance.
+You will need to sign the consumer credit agreement, and the self-certification form to show that you've verified the amount you need to borrow.
+Additionally, your school will verify that you have enrolled and that your requested loan amount does not exceed the cost of attendance (maximum loan amount).
 The school certification may impact the amount you requested.